kimberscott/kimberscott.github.io/_pages/research.md

 ## Papers

 Scott, K. M. Split-brain babies?
 Differences in representation of bilaterally and unilaterally presented visual concepts in infancy.
-Submitted (<a href="https://psyarxiv.com/mnfx8/">preprint</a>).
+Under revision (<a href="https://psyarxiv.com/mnfx8/">preprint</a>).

 Scott, K. M. and Kline, M. Enabling confirmatory secondary data analysis by logging data 'checkout'.
-Under revision (<a href="https://psyarxiv.com/87wjc/">preprint</a>).
+(In press.)
+Advances in Methods and Practices in Psychological Science. (<a href="https://psyarxiv.com/87wjc/">preprint</a>)

-Chouinard, B., Scott, K., and Cusack, R. Using automatic face analysis to score infant behaviour from video collected online.
-Under revision (<a href="https://psyarxiv.com/h46nr/">preprint</a>).
+Chouinard, B., Scott, K., and Cusack, R. (In press.)
+Using automatic face analysis to score infant behaviour from video collected online.
+Infant Behavior and Development. (<a href="https://psyarxiv.com/h46nr/">preprint</a>)

 Scott, K. M. and Schulz, L. E. (2017).
 Lookit (part 1): a new online platform for developmental research.
 Open Mind 1(1):4-14. (<a href="https://www.mitpressjournals.org/doi/full/10.1162/OPMI_a_00002">full text</a>)